IshaanBose2147116/java-lab/README.md

 ## Lab 9

-Implement Exception Handling with the following constraints
+Implement Collection with the following constraints

-1. Implement at least 2 checked and unchecked exceptions
+1. Implement ArrayList and LinkedList with Iterator cursor
-2. Nested 'try' and 'catch' with 'final' block
+2. Implement HashSet and TreeSet
-3. Implement 2 custom exception based on your domain